isabella232/advertising-cloud.en/help/dsp/inventory/programmatic-guaranteed-about.md

 ---
 title: About Programmatic Guaranteed Deals
 description: Learn about programmatic guaranteed (PG) deals and which SSPs are certified to provide them.
-feature: Deal IDs, programmatic guaranteed deals
+feature: Private Inventory, Deal IDs, Programmatic Guaranteed Deals
 exl-id: 8cf85ae3-027d-4d9d-95a0-ac39d651627a
 ---
 # About Programmatic Guaranteed Deals